 - Mandatory relinquishment at end of initial term – 50%

-The licence costs a flat rate of £2,000 per year and covers non-intrusive exploration whether carried out for the sake of hydrocarbon production, gas storage, Carbon Capture and Sequestration, or any combination of them; the Landward Exploration Licence covers exploration for petroleum only.
+Both types of Exploration Licence cost a flat rate rental of £2,000 per year.
+The Seaward Exploration Licence covers non-intrusive exploration whether carried out for the sake of hydrocarbon production, gas storage, Carbon Capture and Sequestration, or any combination of them; the Landward Exploration Licence covers exploration for petroleum only.

 Methane drainage licences and consent for flaring and venting